Node's Package Management and Loading Mechanisms

 .catch(console.error);

-fs.realpath.nativeuses the operating system's native implementation, which may be faster on some platforms but behave slightly differently (especially on Windows UNC paths).
-Unless there is a performance bottleneck, the regular version is generally preferred.
+fs.realpath.nativeuses the native implementation provided by the operating system, which might be faster on some platforms but behave slightly differently (especially on Windows UNC paths).
+Unless there's a performance bottleneck, the regular version is generally preferred.

-recursive: Defaults tofalse; set totrueto recursively delete the directory tree.force: Ignores non-existent paths (does not throwENOENT) and attempts to continue deleting inaccessible files, defaults tofalse.maxRetries/retryDelay: Can automatically retry when dealing with locked handles on Windows.
+recursive: Defaults tofalse; setting it totruewill recursively delete the directory tree.force: Ignores non-existent paths (does not throwENOENT) and attempts to continue deleting inaccessible files, defaults tofalse.maxRetries/retryDelay: Allows automatic retries when dealing with handle contention on Windows.

 const fs = require('node:fs/promises');